Nothing to be Afraid Of

 And the video for the track Crimson Executioner

-Due to tepid demand, The Creeping Man is now offering two cassettes from the back catalog.
+Due to tepid demand, The Creeping Man is now offering cassettes from the back catalog.
 File Error and Metalworks, two e.p.'s from 2018, are combined onto one orange-tinted cassette, titled, interestingly enough, File Error / Metalworks.

 The second cassette is the full release of 2019's The Complete Handbook of Oppositional Defiant Disorder.
 Both limited edition tapes come in handmade J-cards and are packaged with random paraphernalia culled from various Creeping Man art projects.
 Visit the merch page for more information.